azagniotov/stubby4j/README.md

 * You want to trigger response from the server based on the request parameters
 * You want support for GET/POST/PUT/DELETE HTTP methods
 * You want to trigger multiple responses based on multiple requests on the same URI
+* You want to easily configure stub data using configuration file
-* You want to easily configure HTTP request and response stubs
+* You want to easily configure stub data at runtime, without restarting the server by making a POST to an exposed endpoint
 * You want to easily provide canned answers in your contract/integration tests
 * You don't want to spend time coding for the above requirements and just want to concentrate on the task at hand